LaurentMazare/tch-rs/examples/neural-style-transfer/README.md

 ### Loading the Model and Images

-Let's have a look at how we can code this in rust.
-The first thing we do is create a device which can be either a cpu or a gpu depending on what is available.
+We start by creating a *device* which can be either a cpu or a gpu depending on what is available.

 ```rust
     let device = Device::cuda_if_available();
 ```

-We then create a variable store on this device, this variable store will be used to hold the pre-trained variables for the VGG-16 model.
+Then we create a variable store on this device, this variable store will be used to hold the pre-trained variables for the VGG-16 model.
+Using this variable store we create the model and load the weights from the weight file.
-Using this variable store we create the model and load the weights from the weight file on disk.
-Finally we *freeze* the variable store ensuring that the model weights are not modified when running some gradient descent later in the process.
+Finally we *freeze* the variable store ensuring that the model weights are not modified when running the optimizer later in the process.

 ```rust
     let mut net_vs = tch::nn::VarStore::new(device);